sirthegamercoder/Funker-Optimizer/art/ReadMe.txt

 What happens if I enter a percentage number greater than 50 when re-sizing?
 When pressing Add Spritesheet and XML on FNF Spritesheet and XML Generator Web, the frames will look damaged

-When running an exe file windows defender detects the exe I'm running contains a virus what do I do?
-Press allow on the device or turn it off (NOT RECOMMENDED) rather just run the tool with Terminal aka Command Prompt in a py file.